About the COVID-19 vaccine

 The mRNA vaccine does not contain any adjuvants (aluminium or otherwise).

-People who have had COVID-19 can receive the Pfizer/BioNtech vaccine.
+People who have or have had COVID-19 can receive Pfizer/BioNtech administered in the Principality.

 A very large-scale clinical trial showed that Comirnaty was effective in preventing COVID-19 in people aged 16 and over.

-Other vaccines have received authorization from the European Medicines Agency, namely AstraZeneca and Johnson & Johnson.
-These are two adenovirus vaccines.
-These two vaccines are the subject of investigations by European and American pharmacovigilance agencies.
-Currently they are not administered in Monaco.
+Other vaccines have received authorisation from the European Medicines Agency, namely Moderna, AstraZeneca and Johnson & Johnson.
+They are not currently administered in Monaco.

 It depends on the vaccine.